 The syllabus is a document that contains information students need to know to be successful in the class, including class-specific information as well as college policies that may have an impact on a student’s ability to participate in the class.
+The instructor is encouraged to personalize the syllabus since it sets the tone for the class.
 A syllabus may be used in grievance and judicial hearings; therefore, clarity and specificity are especially important.

 Instructors shall make a syllabus available to students at the beginning of the term for each class that they are teaching.
 Instructors are encouraged to make the syllabus available before the term begins to enable students to make informed registration decisions.
 The syllabus must be shared with the appropriate administrator's office no later than the end of the first week of the class.